SS Heinrich Arp: The ceremony of the christening on the steamer Лиза Чайкина

 Then I did not know all subtleties, but I felt that I encountered the situation.
 This bearing was dangerous to catch by hand, but here it was necessary to touch by the lips.
 I took the position.
 All engine valetry surrounded me, the second engineer was closest and indicate the direction me by the mug to the crank bearing in front of me.
 I thought: "How long will I fit in?
 This crank will hits my teeth with the star effects exactly".
 I stretched my lips out in the form of a pipe as far as possible and began to approach the "killer".
 And right now, unfortunately, swayed to the left side, well, and I suddenly kissed the iron elbow so much that my eyes darkened.
 I woke from a stupor, and immediately the mug was served to me.
 I swallowed a little water with salt, my eyes climbed up on my forehead, and it burns in my mouth.
-It turns out, that my two upper teeth had been knocked out and hurted, became painfully due to salt.
+It turns out, that my two upper teeth had been knocked out and hurt, became painfully due to salt.
 I wanted to howl.
 So it turned out, that I did not know who kissed whom - or I kissed the crank bearing or the crank bearing kissed me.
 But I survived it fully.
 More finally my forehead was anointed with axle-grease and said to me:

 — Well, now you're christened as per all rules, and no any adversities will be able to hurt you.
 We accept you into our brotherhood of steam, coal and axle-grease, and, be healthy.

 And, indeed, after the christening my second breath opened, and the power came from nowhere.
 I was not tired as before, and was able to beat off and split the outgrowths of slag to pieces by the "monday".
 I was accustomed to the heat conditions after a week, I did not want to get out from the boiler room.
 And the fact, that I was christened second time - apparently, this is not in vain, because during my second voyage such situation happened that only a miracle was able to save me.